jndiogo/sibila/docs/first_run.md

 ## With a remote model

-To use an OpenAI remote model, you'll need a paid OpenAI account and its API key.
+Sibila can use remote models from OpenAI, Anthropic, Mistral and other providers.
+For example, to use an OpenAI remote model, you'll need a paid OpenAI account and its API key.
 You can explicitly pass this key in your script but this is a poor security practice.

 A better way is to define an environment variable which the OpenAI API will use when needed: